Jaczel/dvdrip/README.md

 # dvdrip
-A simple script that allows you to rip a DVD on *nix based systems.
+A simple script that allows the user to rip a DVD on *nix based systems.
+# Requirements
+This program requires the following:
+* dvdbackup
+* genisoimage
+* libdvdcss

+For **Ubuntu** based systems this can be done via the following:

+  `# apt update && apt install dvdbackup genisoimage libdvdcss`